Hugh Salmon

-Hugh Salmon is a British advertising executive and the playwright who wrote the play Into Battle.
+Hugh Salmon is a British advertising executive and playwright, who wrote the play Into Battle.

 Early career

 As the creator of SFX Cassette Magazine, the music magazine on audio cassette launched in 1982, Salmon pursued a career in advertising, media and marketing.
-He is the son of Gerald Mordaunt Broome Salmon and the brother of England rugby player, Jamie Salmon.

-He later became managing director of CM:Lintas in London, and was in a five-year legal dispute to clear his name following accusations by the agency, which were eventually dropped by Lintas.
+Between 1988 and 1991, he was appointed to manage the Ogilvy (agency) office in Thailand, Ogilvy's fourth largest agency in the world.
+He later became managing director of CM:Lintas in London, and was in a five-year legal dispute (Hugh Salmon v Lintas Worldwide) to clear his name following accusations by the agency, which were eventually dropped by Lintas.
 The case was closed when Salmon was awarded significant damages and Lintas made a formal apology.

+He is the son of Gerald Mordaunt Broome Salmon and the brother of rugby player, Jamie Salmon.

 Into Battle

 His stage play Into Battle received its premiere at the Greenwich Theatre in London in October 2021.

 The play tells the story of a bitter feud between the privileged Old Etonians at Balliol College, Oxford and a more socially aware group of non-Etonians during the run-up to the First World War.
 Among its cast of characters are Lady Ettie Grenfell, Baroness Desborough, war poets, Julian Grenfell and Patrick Shaw-Stewart, and England rugby captain, Ronald Poulton.